TimGoll/simplebox/README.md

 ### Title and Description
 You can add a default HTML `title` to the link and its content will be added into the description area.
 However you can add a dedicated `description` tag in order to add a special description to the image.
 It accepts HTML.<br>
 If an image has no description the footer area is hidden.
-You can set the `description` tag to an empty string if you want to hide the footer area but without renouncing the `title` tag.
+You can set the `description` tag to an empty string if you want to hide the footer area without renouncing the `title` tag.

 ### Second Source
 It is possible to add a high resolution source tag to the link in order to have to different image paths.
 A `src` tag in the `a` tag is everything you have to do.